-Council will set a TUAC levied on every separately used or inhabited part of a rating unit to which Council provides a kerbside collection and recycling service to fund the cost of the services.
+Council will set a TUAC per separately used or inhabited part of a rating unit to which Council provides a kerbside collection and recycling service to fund the cost of the services.
 Council operates kerbside collection and kerbside recycling in Te Kuiti, Piopio, Mokau and Waitomo (part of) townships.

-Solid Waste Collection (TUAC) Charge Total Revenue Requirement (\$000)
+Solid Waste Collection (TUAC) Charge per SUIP Total Revenue Requirement (\$000)

 Te Kuiti \$54 107

 Waitomo \$74 41

 Piopio \$125 29

 Mokau \$156 44

-8 Solid Waste Management
+8.0 Solid Waste Management

 Council will set a TUAC to part fund the activity of Solid Waste Management.
-This TUAC will be levied on every separately used or inhabited portion of a rating unit District wide.
+This TUAC will be set per separately used or inhabited part of a rating unit District wide.

-Solid Waste Management (TUAC) Charge Total Revenue Requirement (\$000) Solid Waste \$104 584
+Solid Waste Management (TUAC) Charge per SUIP Total Revenue Requirement (\$000) All rating units in the District \$104 584

-9 District Development Rate
+9.0 District Development Rate

-Council will set a District Development Rate as a rate per \$100 capital values across Commercial and Rural Businesses to part fund Economic Development, Visitor Information Centre, District and Regional Promotion and Event Co-ordination.
-Rationale for use of the rate is contained in the Revenue and Financing Policy.
+Council will set a District Development Rate as a rate per \$100 of capital value, differentiated between Commercial and Industrial Businesses, and Rural Businesses, to part fund Economic Development, Visitor Information Centre, District and Regional Promotion and Event Co-ordination.
+Refer to the Revenue and Financing Policy for details.